-In the twenty-first century, we have never before had access to so much information, including the twenty-four-hour news that we can consume on a variety of devices.
-With so many terrible things going on in the world, it’s no surprise that people are starting to avoid the news.
+We have never had access to so much information, including twenty-four-hour news, which we can consume on a variety of devices.
+With so many terrible things going on in the world, it’s no surprise that people are steering clear of the news.
 Recent surveys show that “news avoidance” has grown in recent years, with over a third of the population choosing to disengage from daily updates on politics and world events.

-As well as indicating that people do not want to expose themselves to news of all the daily challenges and suffering of modern life, maybe there is also another reason.
-This could be that we yearn for a simpler, slower, and more peaceful life, where we reconnect with and appreciate what it means to be human with a sense of wonder.
+In addition to information overload, people turn away from the news because it lowers their mood, makes them feel powerless in the face of global issues, and fuels growing distrust of news sources.
+There is also another reason: that we yearn for a simpler, slower, and more peaceful life, where we reconnect with and appreciate what it means to be human with a sense of wonder.

 The German Philosopher, Arthur Schopenhauer said that “Behind our existence lies something else that becomes accessible to us only by our shaking off the world”.
 He was pointing to the need to move beyond the surface of our worldly existence to discover a deeper, more meaningful truth.
 And one way to discover this meaning is to experience wonder.

-Wonder is a complex cognitive and emotional state, which involves a sense of awe, curiosity, and amazement in response to something extraordinary, beautiful, or mysterious.
-Wonder can include a range of emotions like joy, peace, and happiness, like when watching a beautiful sunset.
+Wonder is a complex cognitive and emotional state which involves a sense of awe, curiosity, and amazement in response to something extraordinary, beautiful, or mysterious.
+Wonder can include a range of emotions, such as joy, peace, and happiness, like when watching a beautiful sunset.
 We can also experience wonder when we use curiosity to expand our understanding.
 Of course, many human achievements can also make us feel a sense of wonder.
 For instance, the discovery of DNA, artificial intelligence, images from the James Webb telescope, as well as art and culture.
-But almost all these build on what is already there in the universe.
+But almost all of these build on what is already there in the universe.

 Examples of things that we take for granted when we are caught up in the world include: